 Step 3 – Remedial actions for consideration

 Remedial actions (if any are required) will be different from building to building and dependent on the category of ACP or other combustible façade material and insulation/sarking installed.
 Depending on the quantity of installation, configuration and extent, there is the potential for actions to be taken that would not necessarily involve 100 per cent replacement.

 The report submitted to the building’s owners with regard to Step 3 should address, in detail if necessary, a response to the following question:

 10. What remedial actions are necessary (if any) to address unacceptable risks to the building due to the presence of unsuitable ACP or other combustible façade material?

 The acceptability of any such (alternative or performance) solutions should be agreed by all parties involved – such as the appointed fire safety engineer, the owner, insurer, regulator and fire authority – before any work is carried out.
 The importance of consulting with the relevant jurisdiction's building regulator and fire authority cannot be stressed enough in response to this question.

-The BRE reference document referred to above can be downloaded here.
+The summary of BRE reference documents referred to above can be downloaded here.

-The ICA and its members conducted round robbin testing with laboratories to identify those that could accurately classify the different categories of ACP.
+The ICA and its members conducted round robin testing with laboratories to identify those that could accurately classify the different categories of ACP.

-The ICA has received positive results from four organisations, each of which can provide the confidence required to identify ACPs correctly for the purposes of this protocol:
+The ICA has received positive results from the following organisations, each of which can provide the confidence required to identify ACPs correctly for the purposes of this protocol: